crystal-lang/crystal-book/syntax_and_semantics/attributes.md

 ## Packed

-Marks a [C struct](c_bindings/struct.html) as packed, which prevents the automatic insertion of padding bytes between fields in order to align the fields.
+Marks a [C struct](c_bindings/struct.html) as packed, which prevents the automatic insertion of padding bytes between fields.
 This is typically only needed if the C library explicitly uses packed structs.

 ## AlwaysInline